HealthDataInsight/model-card/README.md

-# NHS England Template Model Card
+# HDI Template Model Card

 ## What are model cards?